 Only the creator of the RFI can re-open a rejected RFI.

-Only the creator can reject a RFI (both after or before response) by clicking the [Void RFI] button, if he/she does not feel that the question or answer in the RFI is valid or duplicate RFIs related to the same query already exist in the project.
+Only the creator can make an RFI void (both after or before response) by clicking the [Void RFI] button, if he/she feels that the RFI is no longer required or duplicate RFIs related to the same query already exist in the project.
 The RFI with status void can be viewed on the RFI Dashboard screen.
 This is shown below,

 Creator (under the My RFI tab), assigned & CC users (under the RFI assigned to me tab) can click to view the voided RFI.
 This is shown below,

 Note: There is no option to re-open a voided RFI.

 The creator can choose to reopen a closed or rejected RFI by clicking the [Reopen RFI] button if he/she thinks that the answer to the same RFI is required again from the original assigned user or from a different user (by reassignment).
 The assigned user will not be able to re-open the RFI, hence the [Reopen RFI] button will not appear to the assigned user.
 If creator re-opens the RFI, then the status of the RFI changes to RE-OPENED.
 This is shown in the screenshot below,